takuto-san/100-days-of-code/log.md

     - 111 Container With Most Water
     - 15 3Sum
 - Understood when to use sorting and how to handle 3 valiables using pointer

+### Day 23: May 22

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150
+- Implemented an AI model using CNN to recognize soccer players' faces (review of Lecture 5 from the "Deep Learning Basics" course at Matsuo Lab, University of Tokyo)

+**What I Learned?**
+- Practiced solving problems involving sliding window:
+    - 3 Longest Substring Without Repeating Characters
+    - 209 Minimum Size Subarray Sum
+- Learned how to use a set to check for the occurrence of elements